Six of 2014's hottest £500 to £900 road bikes

 Boardman Bikes have built up an enviable reputation for really well designed road bikes that cram a lot of good kit in at low prices, and the newest models dip below £500.
 First introduced in 2012, the Road Sport was well received and and got an impressive four stars in our review.
 For 2014 the bike is largely unchanged, save for the upgrade to Shimano Claris shifters, which are a big improvement on the 2300 shifters on the previous model - Claris has the same STI gear change system as Shimano’s more expensive offerings.
 There is the same quality alloy frame and strong build kit for the money, all finished in the same popular red paint with some fresh new decals.

 Trek has a fine range of bikes at affordable prices and we’ve picked out this women’s Lexa Compact which, at £500, is a good buy.
-At its heart is a 100 Series Alpha aluminium frame with a matching alloy fork, and Trek use Shimano’s excellent Claris groupset, which offers proper STI shifting.
+(We've reviewed the more expensive Trek Lexa SLX which is based on a similar frame here here).
+At the Lexa Compact's heart is a 100 Series Alpha aluminium frame with a matching alloy fork, and Trek use Shimano’s excellent Claris groupset, which offers proper STI shifting.
 It’s 16-speed with a compact 50/34 chainset and is finished with Bontrager (Trek’s own brand component range) parts.
 A bonus is the mudguard and rack mounts, so it can double up for commuting as well as weekend rides.
-Based on a similar frame, we've reviewed the more expensive Trek Lexa SLX here.

 Hoy Sa Calobra .001 £750